2021 angel book awards guidelines

-The Angel Book Award is open to all writers whose Christian fiction/nonfiction books were originally published in 2019.
+The Angel Book Awards is open to all writers whose Christian fiction/nonfiction books were originally published in 2020.
 Books entered must be written from a Christian worldview.
 There should be no profanity, gratuitous violence, graphic sex, or other objectionable material not accepted by Christian publishing standards.

 Criteria for books entered:

-Two books per title with entry form and fee (entry fee link by credit card is found on the application) must be received by July 15, 2020.
+Two books per title with entry form and fee (entry fee link by credit card is found on the application) must be postmarked by June 30, 2021.
 Send books (with entry fee of $35 if paying by check or money order) to:

 P.O.
 Box 298